vish-yadav/credit_risk_loan_analysis/README.md

 6. Replace income-only approval shortcuts with income-to-debt ratio as the primary filter.
 A borrower        earning ₹2,00,000 annually but carrying 50%+ debt burden is not a safe borrower.
 Underwriting policy      should mandate DTI evaluation as a non-negotiable step regardless of income level.

+## Summary
+   This portfolio's approval rate of 314 loans looks healthy.
+But beneath it, 25% carry unstable income risk, 21% show coborrower loophole signs, 15% are mispriced, and ₹2,68,671 sits in loans that should have been flagged before approval.
+The data does not suggest the portfolio is broken — it suggests underwriting rules have gaps that if closed would significantly improve risk-adjusted returns.

 ## Files
-notebooks — pandas data cleaning ,
+- /notebooks — pandas data cleaning
-sql — all analysis queries with comments , dashboard — visual summary ,
+- /sql — all analysis queries with comments
+- /dashboard — risk summary chart